biopragmatics/bioregistry/docs/CONTRIBUTING.md

 structured fields for additional contact methods, such as:

 - `contact_extras` for annotating secondary contact people
-- `contact_group` for annotating a contact email such as a mailing list that might be preferred by the resource over directly contacting the primary person.
+- `contact_group_email` for annotating a contact email such as a mailing list that might be preferred by the resource over directly contacting the primary person.
 Only curate this field in addition to a primary contact person, to promote transparency.
 - `contact_page` for annotating the URL of a web page that has contact